xraytry/kuma-mieru/README.en.md

    ```

 ### Environment Variables

+First, assume your Uptime Kuma status page URL is `https://example.kuma-mieru.invalid/status/test1`

+Then, the environment variables you need to configure are as follows:

 | Variable Name            | Required | Description                             | Example                            |
 | ------------------------ | -------- | --------------------------------------- | ---------------------------------- |